16 Foods You Shouldn’t Keep in the Freezer

 Raw veggies and fruits

 Any vegetable or fruit that has a high water concentration, like celery, cucumber, salad greens, and watermelon will not survive the freezer because the water inside quickly forms ice crystals.
 What that means is when it comes time to thaw them, you’ll be left with a mushy, inedible mess.
-If you’re at the grocery store, though, these are 11 fruits and vegetables that are better to buy frozen than fresh.
+During a pandemic and in everyday life, you’ll want to know these storage tricks to make your food last longer.

 Crumb-topped meals or desserts

 If you have an amazing baked macaroni and cheese meal that’s topped with the perfect crispy crumble, you don’t want to stash it in the freezer.
 Much like the fate of the fried foods, when crumb-topped meals and deserts meet the cold temperatures of the freezer, you’ll be left with soggy, soft mush.